How is your Erasmus exchange funded?

-All grant documents will be e-mailed to your UL e-mail account prior to the start of the semester abroad (August for Autumn placements; December for Spring placements).
+An explanatory e-mail will be sent to your UL e-mail account prior to the start of the semester abroad (August for Autumn placements; December for Spring placements).
 The Confirmation of Studies and Learning Agreement are also available under the Documents section of this page.

 Documents to be submitted to UL:

-1. Confirmation of Studies (formerly Certificate of Arrival) – once you arrive at the host university, have the first section of the document filled in and signed by the International Office and upload it on the IED SharePoint site.
+1. Confirmation of Attendance (Certificate of Arrival section) – once you arrive at the host university, have the first section of the document filled in and signed by the International Office and upload it on the Erasmus SharePoint site.

 2. Erasmus grant agreement – the Erasmus grant agreement will be emailed to your UL email address within 5-10 working days of submitting the Certificate of Arrival.
-Fill in the Erasmus grant agreement electronically, print it, sign it and post the completed original form to the following address: Erasmus+ manager, International Education Division, University of Limerick, Plassey Park Road, Castletroy, Co.
+Fill in the Erasmus grant agreement electronically, print it, sign it and post the completed original form to the following address: Erasmus+ manager, UL Global, University of Limerick, Plassey Park Road, Castletroy, Co.
 Limerick, V94 T9PX, Ireland.

-Once IED receive the signed Erasmus grant agreement, 70% of the total grant amount will be released.
+Once the UL Erasmus team receives the signed Erasmus grant agreement, 70% of the total grant amount will be released.
 The first instalment (70%) of the Erasmus grant will be paid within 10 working days of receiving the signed Erasmus grant agreement.

 3. Finalised Learning agreement – fill in the Learning Agreement and sign it, have it signed by the host university and your Erasmus Academic Coordinator at UL.
-Once it is signed by all three parties, please upload it on the IED SharePoint site.
+Once it is signed by all three parties, please upload it on the Erasmus SharePoint site.

 The remaining 30% of the Erasmus grant will be released upon your return from Erasmus and submission of the following documents:

-1. Confirmation of Studies (formerly Certificate of Attendance) – at the end of the Erasmus placement, have the second section of the document filled in and signed by International Office at the host university and upload it on the IED SharePoint site.
+1. Confirmation of Attendance (Certificate of Departure section) – at the end of the Erasmus placement, have the second section of the document filled in and signed by the international office at the host university and upload it on the Erasmus SharePoint site.